Is it Right for You?

 MA for Children with Disabilities with Higher Family Income

-MA-TEFRA is a way to get MA for children under age 19 with disability determinations from the State Medical Review Team (SMRT) who don’t qualify for MA because their parents have too much income.
+MA-TEFRA is a way to get MA for children under age 19 with disability determinations from the State Medical Review Team (SMRT) who don’t qualify for income-based MA because their parents have too much income.
 For eligibility, MA-TEFRA only counts the child’s income, not the parents’ and there is no asset limit.
 However, parents may have to pay a monthly parental fee.
-This rule mostly helps families that have income that’s higher than 280% of FPG ($65,940 per year for a family of 4).
+This rule mostly helps families that have income that’s higher than 280% of FPG ($68,040 per year for a family of four).
 Read more about MA-TEFRA and parental fees.

 If you have a disability, you may qualify for Medical Assistance (MA) in more than one way.

-- You make enough money that you would have to make monthly spenddown or premium payments for MA or MA-EPD under disability rules.
+- You make enough money that you would have to make monthly spenddown or premium payments for disability-based MA or MA-EPD under disability rules.

 - You need certain services for people with disabilities, such as some Home and Community-Based Services (HCBS).